WPMet Site Logo

 The final step is to integrate the WordPress form into Google Sheets.

-For an existing form, click on Edit under the form to open the form settings.
+For an existing form, click on Edit under that form to open the form settings.
 Move to the Integration tab and enable the Google Sheet.

 Integrate Google Sheets with MetForm